 I got on the tram at the Canal at Baronne, which was a close walk.
 You walk on Loyola to Canal and take a right on Canal for about 3 blocks and you are at the Tram so it is easy to find.

-I quickly figured out that I was only a few tram stops from the Harrah’s Casino.
-That meant I could get some breakfast and then gamble afterwards.
-Since Casinos always seems open, I had no doubt I would find something cool.
+I quickly figured out that I was only a few trams stops from the Harrah’s Casino.
+That meant I could get some breakfast and then gamble afterward.
+Since Casinos always seem open, I had no doubt I would find something cool.

 Those were from the trip advisor see them all here.
 For me, the win was the omelets as well as all the other little options.
 I enjoyed sausage links, cinnamon buns, grits, and so much more, and it was all great.
 Like the first review, I had the app and a club card so the meal was almost free.
 Which is insane for how good it is.
 Getting a club card is no issue you can get one in the Casino any hour of the day, then head into the buffet.

 After a breakfast that should have put me to sleep, I headed out for the slots first.
 I am not sure if you read my blog about Skyline Tower in Atlantic City so I will share with you one of the few gambling secrets I know to be true.